 Yet, it wasn’t until a few years later when Fury’s sense of security with CrashPlan for Small Business was tested – and passed with flying colors.
 That’s when a hardware failure hit and almost lost Fury all of his important files.

 “CrashPlan for Small Business saved me big time in terms of not only having a whole bunch of work I had to make up, but also the business documents on my desktop as well.
-If I had lost this information, we would have been done as a business,” says Fury.
+If I had lost this information, we would have been done as a business.”Bob Fury, owner

 Incidents like a hard drive failure, dropped laptop or phishing attack are all risks that can happen to any business – small or large.
 “You think it’s going to happen to everyone except you,” says Fury.

-Today Fury trusts CrashPlan for Small Business to backup all of his business devices with the peace of mind that his business is always protected.
+Today Fury trusts CrashPlan for Small Business to protect all of his computers with the peace of mind that his business is always protected.